Helmingham Hall: Gardens

 Though the house is not open to the public, Helmingham is best known for its fine gardens which are open to the public from May to September.
 There are semi-formal mixed gardens with extensive herbaceous borders, a rose garden, a knot garden, a parterre, a walled garden, an allée and an orchard.
 Beyond the gardens there is a 400 acre deer park with herds of red and fallow deer.

 Lady (Alexandra) Tollemache is a garden designer who works under the name Xa Tollemache.
 She supervises the gardens at Helmingham and has also worked on the Millennium Garden at Castle Hill in Devon, Dunbeath Castle in Scotland, and the Cloister Garden at Wilton House.

 Contents

 The Tollemaches of Helmingham own one of the only two English Orpharion viols.
 Their instrument is dated 1580 and bears the label of John Rose, a 16th-century English viol-maker.
 Of the four John Rose viols which survive, this is the only one in private hands.
 It is believed to have been made for Queen Elizabeth I who presented it to them during one of her visits to Suffolk.

 The "Tollemache lute manuscript" was acquired from the Helmingham Hall collections and sold by Sotheby's in 1965 to Robert Spencer.
 It was written by Henry Sampson.
-Robert Spencer, the present owner of the manuscript, maintains "Tollemache" in its common reference, despite the change of owner.
+Robert Spencer maintained "Tollemache" in its common reference, despite the change of owner.
+The manuscript is now housed at the Royal Academy of Music.

 Catherine Tollemache lived at the hall from 1581 to 1612, many household papers from her time survive, with her collection of contemporary and medieval recipes.